-Our senior subordinated notes are redeemable (1) after July 1, 2004 at 105.063% of the principal amount thereof, declining ratably to par on and after July 1, 2007, and (2) on or prior to July 1, 2004 at 105.063% of the principal amount of the notes being redeemed as of July 1, 2004, discounted to the redemption date on a semiannual basis at the adjusted bond rate, plus accrued interest to the redemption date.
-In addition, at any time prior to July 1, 2002, we have the right to redeem up to 35% of the aggregate principal amount of these notes originally issued with the net cash proceeds of one or more equity offerings at 110.125% of the principal amount plus accrued and unpaid interest, if any, to the redemption date; provided that (a) not less than 65% of the aggregate principal amount of senior subordinated notes originally issued remains outstanding immediately after the occurrence of such redemption (excluding such notes held by us and our subsidiaries), and (b) the redemption occurs within 120 days of the date of the closing of such equity offerings.
+Our senior subordinated notes are redeemable (1) after July 1, 2004 at 105.063% of the principal amount thereof, declining ratably to par on and after July 1, 2007, and (2) on or prior to July 1, 2004 at 105.063% of the principal amount of the notes being redeemed as of July 1, 2004, discounted to the redemption date on a semiannual basis at the adjusted bond rate, plus accrued interest to the redemption of the aggregate principal amount of these notes originally issued with the net cash proceeds of one or more equity offerings at 110.125% of the principal amount plus accrued and unpaid interest, if any, to the redemption date; provided that (a) not less than 65% of the aggregate principal amount of senior subordinated notes originally issued remains outstanding immediately after the occurrence of such redemption (excluding such notes held by us and our subsidiaries), and (b) the redemption occurs within 120 days of the date of the closing of such equity offerings.

-Eurostar Industries LLC, Huntsman EA Holdings LLC, Huntsman Ethyleneamines Ltd., Huntsman International Financial LLC, Huntsman International Fuels, L.P., Huntsman Propylene Oxide Holdings LLC, Huntsman Propylene Oxide Ltd., Huntsman Texas Holdings LLC, Tioxide Americas Inc. and Tioxide Group on a senior subordinated basis.
+Like the notes offered in this offering, our outstanding senior subordinated notes are unconditionally guaranteed by Eurofuels LLC, Eurostar Industries LLC, Huntsman EA Holdings LLC, Huntsman Ethyleneamines Ltd., Huntsman International Financial LLC, Huntsman International Fuels, L.P., Huntsman Propylene Oxide Holdings LLC, Huntsman Propylene Oxide Ltd., Huntsman Texas Holdings LLC, Tioxide Americas Inc. and Tioxide Group on a senior subordinated basis.
 The guarantees of our outstanding senior subordinated notes are also (1) general unsecured senior subordinated obligations of the guarantors, (2) effectively subordinated in right of payment to all existing and future senior subordinated indebtedness of the guarantors and (4) senior in right of payment to any subordinated indebtedness of the guarantors.